David has over 15 years of supervisory experience and has extensive knowledge of how to handle personnel issues across many areas.

 - My boss tackled me to the ground and tickled me.
-I was in my early 20's and she was at least 20-30 years older than me.
-We were joking around one day, then suddenly she tackled me to the ground, laid on top of me, and tickled me.
-I laughed during, and soon forgot about it.
-However, I knew every little of the policies and laws set forth regarding issues like this.
-At the time I could have filed a complaint for sexual harassment.
+I was in my early 20's, and she was at least 20-30 years older than me.
+We were joking around one day, then suddenly, she tackled me to the ground, laid on top of me, and tickled me.
+I laughed during and soon forgot about it.
+However, I knew very little of the policies and laws set forth regarding issues like this.
+At the time, I could have filed a complaint for sexual harassment.
 While it was not sexually related, it was completely inappropriate, which I ensure I never do as a supervisor.

 - My boss was having an affair with someone else in our department, neglecting her work.
 Our office was pretty much on our own when she was interacting with the person she was having an affair with.
 If we called her to ask for assistance, she acted like she didn't want to be bothered.
 Her office door was always shut.
 I eventually confronted her about it, and she felt very offended by it.
 However, an affair is no reason to ignore your staff.

 - My supervisor ignored signs of an office in trouble.
 I was working another shift to help out for a time.
 However, I was due to go back to the shift this boss was supervising.
 I was apprehensive about that since her shift had issues with staff being lazy and not getting any work done.
 Oddly enough, I worked overtime on that shift a few days before I was supposed to go back.
 Sure enough, those issues were still around.
 It bothered me so much I chose to stay on the shift I was on, despite wanting the better hours.